 Ground Rules

-• Prepare written and printed critique notes on all work, prior to the monthly meeting, using two categories: “What’s working” and “What needs work.”
+- Prepare critique notes on all work, prior to the monthly meeting, using two categories: “What’s working” and “What needs work.”
 (We follow our guidelines.)
-Share the written critiques at the end of the meeting.
+Email the critiques at the end of the meeting.

 At the meeting